 The above assets are considered qualified assets.
 That’s because they trade on regulated exchanges and are liquid.

 But more exotic investments are also allowed.
-Questionable investments could include:
+A questionable investment could include:

 - coin collections